Understanding the Ludwig and Savin Scales for Female Pattern Hair Loss

 There is a lot to learn about female pattern hair loss or androgenetic alopecia.
 We hope that the information we’ve provided will help you gain better understanding on the rate of hair loss that women may suffer from.

-For a free confidential hair consultation or detailed explanation of any hair problem that you may be experiencing, contact Transitions Hair today.
+For a free confidential hair consultation (valued at $250.00) or detailed explanation of any hair problem that you may be experiencing, contact Transitions Hair today.
 Whether it’s alopecia areata, androgenetic alopecia or any other type of hair loss, we take the time to understand your individual needs and help you find the ideal solution to achieve a desirable result.